Annual Technical Report 2006 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2006/US)

 PatentIn and Checker

-Since October 1990, the USPTO has made available to customers a set software tools to for creating biosequence listings: PatentIn and Checker.
+Since October 1990, the USPTO has made available to customers a set of software tools for creating biosequence listings: PatentIn and Checker.
 PatentIn and Checker provide customers with an efficient means to create and validate the Sequence Listing that must accompany, in paper form, or approved paper equivalent, and computer readable form (CRF), each biotechnology patent application that contains biological sequence information.

 PatentIn, designed and developed in-house by the USPTO, is used by over 60 percent of customers who submit Sequence Listings.
 Several modifications and improvements to make PatentIn compatible for international use have occurred since 1990.
 Particularly, in 1996, the USPTO and the EPO began a cooperative effort to develop a Microsoft Windows-based version of PatentIn that would satisfy WIPO Standard ST.25.
 As a result of these efforts PatentIn 2.0 was released in 1998.